-Today I was talking to one of the fine folks over at the Rustic Red Hostel over on Facebook when it came to my attention that he was unaware of CalTopo.
+Today I was talking to a friend of mine when it came to my attention that he was unaware of CalTopo.
 This individual in question is an avid off-trail explorer in The Red River Gorge.
 It absolutely blew my mind that he had never heard of what is probably one of the greatest mapping utilities ever made for the backcountry explorer!
 So, today we are going to right this atrocity and take a look at just what CalTopo is and how we can use it.

 To help you follow along with this introduction, I’ve also recorded a screencast.
 I think some of the stuff introduced here are much easier to follow when you actually see them being done.
 It’s also worth noting that the screencast has a couple bits of “bonus” information in it that I didn’t include in this post.

 So the first question we need to answer is: “What on Earth is CalTopo“?
 Well, it’s a topographic mapping utility.
 At the simplest level, CalTopo is an online application that lets you view and print topographic maps of the United States.
 Dive a little deeper, however, and you will find out that CalTopo has A LOT more to offer than just that.

 Topographic map skills a little rough?
 I’ve got just the thing for you!

 You can stack layers, add markers, measure distances and so much more with this handy utility.
 So, let’s quit wasting time and dive right into it!